Home breadcrumb back arrow Back to All Blog

 That’s contract administration.
 It’s important.
 Your PM tool handles it.

+Construction contract management is the other half.
 A general contractor running three simultaneous projects might have 40 subcontractor agreements, 15 equipment leases, a dozen vendor contracts, and insurance certificates for every sub on every job.

 Those agreements don’t reset when a project closes out.
 The master agreement with your concrete sub covers next year’s projects too.
 The crane lease runs through December regardless of which job it’s parked on.